timotheosh/biblemacs/README.md

-# youmacs
+# Biblemacs
-Emacs minor-mode for using YouVersion (https://www.youversion.com/)
+Emacs minor-mode for retreiving Scripture references, commentaries and original languages, using REST API calls to various web sites that provide such services.